Kevin121q/nonideal-rlc-system-identification/README.md

 * frequency-dependent losses
 * measurement limitations

 Therefore, the reconstructed values should be interpreted as effective model parameters rather than direct measurements of the true physical component values.
+This distinction motivates the use of identifiability analysis, since accurate curve fitting alone is insufficient evidence that a parameter estimate corresponds uniquely to the underlying physical system.

 ---